jashandeep032kaur-dot/object_detection/README.md

 app_file: app.py
 pinned: false
 ---

-This repository implements a state-of-the-art Object Detection pipeline built on top of Hugging Face Transformers and the MMU (Multi-Modal Understanding) framework.
-The project provides an end-to-end solution for detecting and classifying objects in images using modern transformer-based architectures.
-It’s designed for flexibility, scalability, and easy integration into other machine learning workflows.

 🚀 Features

 ✅ Pretrained object detection models from Hugging Face Hub (e.g., DETR, DINO, OWLv2, or custom MMU models).